 No, it won’t be possible to continue operating business-as-usual.
 For the unforeseeable future, teams across the world will be dealing with cutbacks, infrastructure instability, and more.
-However, with SRE best practices, your team can embrace resilience and adapt through this difficult time.
+But, with SRE best practices, your team can embrace resilience and adapt.

 One way to think of these difficult circumstances is to envision them as an incident.
-Incidents are forms of unplanned work, and crises certainly fall under that category.
-To deal effectively with incidents within your organization, you likely refer to runbooks to guide you when you’re under pressure.
-These key components to good incident response are just as applicable when dealing with uncertain and difficult circumstances.
+Incidents are forms of unplanned work, and crises fall under that category.
+To deal with incidents, you likely refer to runbooks when you’re under pressure.
+These key components to incident response are also applicable when dealing with uncertain circumstances.

-While no runbook is ready-made for this kind of crisis, the idea of a runbook is still applicable.
-You’ll still need accurate organization charts in order to know who works in what department, how to contact them, and how to escalate issues when necessary.
+You’ll still need accurate organization charts to know who works in what department, how to contact them, and how to escalate issues when necessary.
 You still need playbooks to execute on day-to-day issues.
-However, you’ll need to adjust these to better reflect the current reality.
+But you’ll need to adjust these to better reflect the current reality.

-Your new runbooks will likely need to revolve around working from home.
+Your new runbooks will need to revolve around working from home.
 Key information will include meeting protocols, agreed upon hours or results required per day or week, and how to communicate with your team.
 This will require flexibility.
-Some people will prefer the standard email, others will want to be contacted via Slack.
-You’ll also need to determine what discussions require calls, and who needs to be notified when impromptu meetings are called.
+Some people will prefer the standard email, others will want messages via Slack.
+You’ll also need to determine what discussions merit calls, and who needs to be notified in the event of impromptu meetings.

-In addition to creating new runbooks, you’ll also need to review how you deal with illness and family emergencies during this time.
-Capacity will need to be increased (for servers, storage, etc) but also for headcount.
-It will be important to plan for how your team will function when members fall ill, or need to care for family and friends during this difficult time.
+Besides creating new runbooks, you’ll also need to review how you deal with illness and family emergencies.
+Capacity will need to increase (for servers, storage, etc) but also for headcount.
+It will be important to plan for how your team will function when members fall ill, or need to care for family and friends.

-On-call will need to be reworked as well.
+On-call will need revisions as well.
 With the increased strain on your infrastructure, incidents could spike.
-If some engineers happen to be on call for the times with highest usage, they could be the ones responding to the brunt of the issues.
-This mental strain could lead to burnout, and potentially weakened immune systems due to stress.
+If some engineers are on call for the times with highest usage, they could be the ones responding to the brunt of the issues.
+This mental strain could lead to burnout, and weakened immune systems due to stress.
 Instead of tracking the time a person spends on call, begin a qualitative analysis.
 If someone spends a day on call and is paged only once, it might seem like they could help load balance against someone who was on call for an entire weekend and was paged three times.
-However, if the three outages lasted only one hour a piece and the single outage lasted 16 hours, person No. 1 will require more rest.
+But, if the three outages lasted only one hour a piece and the single outage lasted 16 hours, person No. 1 will need more rest.

-Remembering to plan accordingly for times of uncertainty and being flexible in revision can greatly improve your business continuity.
-If you need a little help getting organized, Hubspot has a business continuity template that helps you navigate 5 crucial steps to help your organization embrace resilience.
+Planning for times of uncertainty and being flexible can improve your business continuity.
+If you need a little help getting organized, Hubspot has a business continuity template.

-Outages the last few days have been unprecedented as companies struggle under increased demand.
-With the switch to WFH, even Microsoft teams had an outage lasting two hours as workers and students began logging on for the day.
-Gaming, stock trading sites, and corporate VPNs are of significant concern with the influx of daily users, and incidents are cropping up at an alarming rate.
+Outages during this time are unprecedented as companies struggle under increased demand.
+With the switch to WFH, even Microsoft teams had an outage lasting two hours.
+Gaming, stock trading sites, and corporate VPNs are of significant concern with the influx of daily users.
+Incidents are cropping up at an alarming rate.

 In fact, all services (from internet providers to grocery stores and health facilities) are getting stretched to capacity, and can’t afford to keep making the same mistakes.
-With the increased volume of incidents, it would be easy to simply skip over the postmortem.
-However, this is one of the worst pitfalls of firefighting.
-By skipping the postmortem, you lose the opportunity to learn from incidents and prevent them from occurring again.
+With the increased volume of incidents, it would be easy to skip over the retrospective.
+But, this is one of the worst pitfalls of firefighting.
+By skipping the retrospective, you lose the opportunity to learn from incidents and prevent them from occurring again.
 Crises don’t have a set end-date.
 If you don’t begin working down same-class issues soon, eventually you will be overwhelmed.

-By writing postmortems and working your way through a root cause analysis, you’ll be able to identify two major ways to speed up your processes:
+By writing retrospectives and working your way through a root cause analysis, you’ll be able to identify two ways to speed up your processes:

 Embracing resilience also requires flexibility of thinking and learning.
 If you allow key opportunities to pass by, you’ll miss the opportunity to learn flexibility.
 This adaptation is crucial during times of crisis and uncertainty.
-Business can’t simply proceed as it used to.
-We need to iterate on our process, behaviors, and mindsets in order to thrive during these difficult times.
+Business can’t proceed as it used to.
+We need to iterate on our process, behaviors, and mindsets to thrive.

 You’ll also need to consider how to be flexible in creating new team dynamics.
-In the office, you know how your teammates take their coffee and what they did this last weekend because you have a communal break room that allows for this level of connection.
+In the office, you know how your teammates take their coffee and what they did last weekend because you have a break room that allows for this level of connection.
 Without that, how will you keep your team talking?
-Fun slack groups, team water coolers via Zoom, virtual game night bonding all become so important here.
-Not only because they keep you feeling like part of the same team, but because camaraderie is so important in this time of social distancing.
+Fun slack groups, team water coolers via Zoom, and virtual game night all become so important here.
+Not only because they keep you feeling like part of the same team, but because camaraderie is so important while social distancing.
 Human connection keeps us motivated.
-Knowing that someone else counts on us can keep us working even when we feel overwhelmed.
+Knowing that someone else counts on us can keep us working even when we're overwhelmed.